Filtrar por género

 • 162 - Playback: Rooting, from Into the Depths

 National Geographic Explorer Tara Roberts is inspired by the stories of the Clotilda, a ship that illegally arrived in Mobile, Alabama, in 1860, and of Africatown, created by those on the vessel—a community that still exists today.
 The archaeologists and divers leading the search for the Clotilda lay out the steps it took to find it.
 In this last episode of the Into the Depths podcast, which published in March 2022, Tara talks to the living descendants of those aboard the ship.
 She admires their enormous pride in knowing their ancestry, and wonders if she can trace her own ancestors back to a ship.
 She hires a genealogist and visits her family’s small hometown in North Carolina.
 The surprising results bring a sense of belonging to a place that she never could have imagined.
 Want more?
 Check out our Into the Depths hub to listen to all six episodes, learn more about Tara’s journey following Black scuba divers, find previous Nat Geo coverage on the search for slave shipwrecks, and read the March 2022 cover story.
 And download a tool kit for hosting an Into the Depths listening party to spark conversation and journey deeper into the material.
 Also explore: Dive into more of National Geographic’s coverage of the Clotilda with articles looking at scientists’ ongoing archaeological work, the story that broke the discovery of the ship, and the documentary Clotilda: Last American Slave Ship.
 Meet more of the descendants of the Africans trafficked to the U.S. aboard the Clotilda, and find out what they’re doing to save Mobile’s Africatown community in the face of difficult economic and environmental challenges.
 Read the story of Kossola, who later received the name Cudjo Lewis, in the book Barracoon: The Story of the Last “Black Cargo,” by author and anthropologist Zora Neale Hurston.
 Learn more about the life of abolitionist Harriet Jacobs, author of “Incidents in the Life of a Slave Girl,” who escaped Edenton, N.C., through the Maritime Underground Railroad.
 Learn more about your ad choices.
-Visit megaphone.fm/adchoices
+Visit podcastchoices.com/adchoices

 Tue, 20 Jun 2023